 - From outside of Jerusalem, enter the city and follow the signs to Begin Highway SOUTH.

 - Stay in the middle lane and follow the signs to Gilo.
 As you approach Gilo, the Malcha shopping mall will be on your right and the Teddy stadium on your left.
-Continue straight on Begin Highway until the highway ends, at which point turn right onto Dov Yosef.
+Continue straight on Begin Highway until the highway ends, at which point turn left onto Dov Yosef.

 - Pass one traffic light, then take a left at the second traffic light onto Derech HaRosmarin.
 On Derech HaRosmarin, pass three traffic lights.
 After the third traffic light you will see an entire hill with a sidewalk and a large stone wall at its base - this is Tantur!
 After a bus stop, you will see an entrance sign for Tantur is written in English.
 Turn right at the large gate at the entrance.
 Proceed through the gate until you arrive at the Tower of Tantur.

 - Once you leave the Ben Gurion Airport Arrivals area, go through the sliding doors to the taxi mini - buses (Nesher),

 which will be on your right.